scholarslab/scholarslab.github.io/collections/_posts/2012-05-16-the-sidlers-guide-just-smile-and-hit-your-mark.md

 layout: post
 slug: the-sidlers-guide-just-smile-and-hit-your-mark
 title: 'The Sidler''s Guide: Just Smile and Hit Your Mark'
-categories:
-- Digital Humanities
+category: blog
+tags:
 - Grad Student Research
-tags:
 - design
-- Digital Humanities
 - praxis program
-- Programming
+- code
 ---

 I can't help feeling like a Seinfeldian sidler.
 [Prism](http://prism.scholarslab.org/) is up.
 The code has been written, the pages designed, and the tests passed.
 Everyone is gathering together getting ready for the post-prism photo-op when out of nowhere some bearded weirdo who smells like tapas and olive oil rides into the frame on a tiny horse just before the flash goes off.